cksdml1014/chanisong/_pages/about.md

 ### Background

 My name is Chan-Eui Song, and I am currently completing a bachelor’s degree in Mechanical Engineering with a double major in Mathematics from Seoul National University (SNU).
-While I have fulfilled the requirements for graduation, I am currently on a break from my studies to work as a researcher at **[IDeAOcean](https://ideaocean.ai)*—one of Korea's fastest-growing startups in mechanism and machine design, where I am a core founding member.
+While I have fulfilled the requirements for graduation, I am currently on a break from my studies to work as a researcher at <a href="https://ideaocean.ai" style="color: #4a90e2; text-decoration: none;">IDeAOcean</a>—one of Korea's fastest-growing startups in mechanism and machine design, where I am a core founding member.

 ### Research Interests